imranhsayed/react-hooks/README.md

 ## What are React Hooks?

+> * A Hook is a special function that lets you “hook into” React features.
-> Hooks are a new addition in React 16.8, which allow you to use state and other React features without writing a class.
+> * Hooks are a new addition in React 16.8, which allow you to use state and other React features without writing a class.
+> * For example, useState is a Hook that lets you add React state to function components

 ## Why use React Hooks?